Case Results

 Is the agreement of the Philadelphia District Attorney's Office necessary in allowing a defendant to be admitted (or re-admitted) to ARD?

-Per my advice to A.C., I instructed him to obtain supporting documentation that would help with our request on his behalf.
+Per our advice to A.C., we instructed him to obtain supporting documentation that would help with our request on his behalf.
 Such documentation was intended to demonstrate A.C.'s positive steps forward in life over the past several years (despite not following through with his ARD conditions) and included employment documentation, work references, character references, and a detailed explanation as to what he was specifically doing with his life at present, and also what his future goals were and how a criminal conviction and criminal record would negatively impact those goals.

 Based on the submitted documentation and information, the Philadelphia District Attorney's Office agreed to allow A.C. to complete his DUI case through the ARD program despite the prior issues with compliance.